-August through October performances are on sale for the 2020-2021 season now.
+October performances are on sale now.
 Click the Shows & Events button below to see everything that is on sale now.
 The November 2020 - June 2021 shows will go on sale Monday, October 5, 2020 at 10:00 A.M.

 For a full list of shows affected by COVID-19 related rescheduling please visit

 What is the same:

 - Friendly Newberry Opera House Staff and Ambassadors to welcome you home.

 - Great performers on the Newberry Opera House stage!

 - Cold beverages in collector’s cups